- CLASS: Mammalia (Mammals)

 - SPECIES: 83

 Mammals of the sea: Whales come in different sizes, but they all have smooth skin, flippers, and flat tails (called flukes) that propel them through the water.
 They give birth and nurse their young in the water and live their entire lives there.
 Their specialized nose and ears have adapted to life underwater.
-They have excellent vision and large, intelligent brains.
+They have excellent vision, large brains, and are highly intelligent.

 Whales are divided into two groups: toothed and baleen.
 There are 69 toothed whale species, including sperm whales, beluga whales, and narwhals.
 Bottlenose dolphins and killer whales are in this group as well.
 Toothed whales have one blowhole (adapted nostril) on top of the head that divides into two nostrils inside the head.
 They use echolocation to find food.
 There are 13 baleen whale species, including the gray whale, blue whale, and humpback whale.
 Baleen is made up of tough, flexible strands of keratin that hang down from the top of the whale's enormous mouth.
 Baleen whales are much larger than most toothed whales and have a double blowhole on top of the head.
 They gulp huge amounts of seawater, and then strain out the water to catch the tiny sea creatures they eat.
 Scientists are still studying whether or not baleen whales use echolocation.